 Initial model simulations started with a chemical isolation layer thickness of 1 foot.
-If a 1-foot chemical isolation layer was not sufficient to maintain PCB concentrations less than performance target concentrations in surface sediment, as discussed subsequently, then the model simulations were conducted iteratively, increasing thickness (or adding an amendment) until the performance targets were met.
+If a 1-foot chemical isolation layer was not sufficient to maintain predicted PCB concentrations less than performance target concentrations in surface sediment, as discussed subsequently, then the model simulations were conducted iteratively, increasing thickness (or adding a sorptive amendment) until the performance targets were predicted to be met.
 Model simulations were conducted to identify the chemical isolation layer thickness required to maintain PCB concentrations less than performance target concentrations in surface sediment, as discussed subsequently.